July 13-18, 2014 Overnight Youth Camp near Mt. Rainier south of Seattle WA

 The goal of this camp session is to help you feel comfortable living as your ancestors did, and have fun doing it.
 Skills covered during this camp session include, but are not limited to, the following list, and are somewhat dependent on instructor preference and camper readiness:

-• Emergency Shelter & Traditional Living Shelter (debris hut, lean-to, wickiup, thatch hut, earth lodge, split cedar cabins, including fire drafting strategies)
+• Emergency, Traditional & Most Practical Survival Shelters. (debris hut, lean-to, wickiup, thatch hut, earth lodge, split cedar cabins, and pit houses, including fire drafting strategies)

 • Natural Water Purification (seeps, filters, rock boiling, and locating natural springs)